MvDDev/AlteracValleyPremadeHelper/README.md

 * Help function
 * Operator commands to change bot settings
 * Add support for differing configuration per guild (e.g. via a Config array)
+* Add 'snipe' limits and don't auto generate invite for those AVs
+* Skip first x voice channels so moderator can use those for 'snipe'AVs

 ## Contributing